Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 A flush crept up Nat's neck, her cheeks warming.
 Rin blinked, noticing the sudden color.
 "Is there... a reason you're beginning to match your hair?"

-Nat's eyes narrowed, her voice dropping to a low whisper. "*I just wonder, if I'd never played, where people would be.
-My parents, my team...
-Those I...*" She trailed off, unable to finish.
+Nat's eyes narrowed, her voice dropping. "*I just wonder, if I'd never played, where people would be...*" She trailed off.

 Rin looked away.
 "That's the question, isn't it?" she said quietly.
 "Shit advice, but I choose not to care about much.
 Makes it easier to cut and run."